-Scott Whitlock is the senior news analyst for the Media Research Center and a contributing editor for NewsBusters.org.
+Scott Whitlock is the associate editor for the Media Research Center's NewsBusters.org site.

 A July 2014 Media Reality Check by Scott documented how the networks shut out critics of Barack Obama's foreign policy, despite a summer of international crises.
 In April of 2014, Scott's blog on NewsBusters exposed how ABC falsely connected a former tech CEO to the hateful Westboro Baptist Church.
 This forced an apology by ABC News Vice President Jeffrey Schneider.